pranavVention/translate_browser_extention/README.md

 ## Description

 Word Translator is a Chrome extension that translates specific words on a webpage based on a data exchange table.
-You can configure the extension to translate words between English, French, and German.
+You can configure the extension to translate words between English, French, German and Spanish.

 ## Features

 - Translates specific words on a webpage based on a CSV data exchange table.
-- Supports English, French, and German translations.
+- Supports English, French, German and Spanish translations.
 - Allows users to select the target language through a popup menu.

 ## Installation